 Many of the tools I’ve mentioned above are free to use.
-Some, however, are premium tools.
+Some, however, offer premium options.

 Here’s my disclaimer should you need to read it.

 Affiliate disclaimer: Some of the links in this post are affiliate links.
-That means if you click on one of them and make a purchase, I will be paid a small commission.
-This will come at NO additional cost to you, of course.
+This means if you click on one of them and make a purchase of a product or service, I will be paid a small commission.
+This comes at NO additional cost to you, of course.
 If you do use my affiliate links, I would like to thank you for your continued support!
 I truly appreciate you.
-I also want you to know that I NEVER recommend tools or services that I haven’t used, tried or tested myself.
+I also want you to know that I NEVER use or recommend tools or services that I do not trust.